Mattel gives Ken dolls a diverse makeover

 Related: Monopoly kicks out three classic game tokens

-In 2004, Ken "broke up" with Barbie.
+In 2004, Ken and Barbie "broke up."
 In 2009, he let out his wild side, sporting a fedora and a tribal print shirt.
 Mattel branded him as "Hottie Ken" during that time.
 The pair made up in 2011.